 How to Negotiate a Raise

-Timing is Everything – Your annual performance review is a natural time to bring up the subject of a raise, but you don’t have to wait for it to have the conversation.
+Your annual performance review is a natural time to bring up the subject of a raise, but you don’t have to wait for it to have the conversation.
 Successfully completing a big project or the release of positive quarterly numbers are both good times to broach the subject.
 Conversely, be aware of what’s going on in the company.
 If the financials are weak or other employees are being laid off, the raise conversation should wait.

 You may know that new car payment is stretching your budget to the limit, but your boss doesn’t need to.
-Your reasons for asking for a raise should all be directly related to your performance and contribution to the company’s success, not your personal financial situation.
+Your justification to negotiate for a raise should be directly related to your performance and contribution to the company’s success.

-Be as Specific as Possible – Simply saying you’re a stellar contributor or that your numbers are twice that of everyone else on the team isn’t enough – you need to show it.
+Simply saying you’re a stellar contributor or that your numbers are twice that of everyone else on the team isn’t enough – you need to show it.
 Come to the conversation armed with as much data as possible related to your specific contributions and their impact on the company’s bottom line.
 Present your case as though you’re pitching a client – and you’re the product.

 Despite your worthiness and preparation, there’s a chance you won’t get the raise.
-If this happens, ask for constructive feedback and a list of specific milestones you need to achieve to make the raise happen.
+If this happens, ask for constructive feedback and a list of specific milestones you need to achieve.
 At that point you can reevaluate your place in the company and your financial situation to determine whether to stay or start looking for a new job that meets your salary requirements.